b-vanstraaten/qarray/pypi_README.md

 ![GitHub Workflow Status](https://github.com/b-vanstraaten/qarray/actions/workflows/linux_tests.yaml//badge.svg)

-**QArray** harnesses the speed of the systems programming language Rust or the compute power of GPUs using JAX XLA to deliver constant capacitance model charge stability diagrams in seconds or millisecond.
-It couples highly optimised and parrelised code with two new algorithms to compute the ground state charge configuration.
-These algorithms scale better than the traditional brute-force approach and do not require the user to maxmimum specify the maxmimum number of charge carrier a priori.
+**QArray** harnesses the speed of the systems programming language Rust or the compute power of GPUs using JAX XLA to deliver constant capacitance model charge stability diagrams in seconds or milliseconds.
+It couples highly optimised and parallelised code with two new algorithms to compute the ground state charge configuration.
+These algorithms scale better than the traditional brute-force approach and do not require the user to specify the maximum number of charge carriers a priori.

-QArray runs on both CPUs and GPUs, and is designed to be easy to use and integrate into your existing workflow.
+QArray runs on both CPUs and GPUs and is designed to be easy to use and integrate into existing workflows.
 It was developed on macOS running on Apple Silicon and is continuously tested on Ubuntu-latest, macOS13, macos14, Windows-latest.

-Finally, QArray captures physical effects such as measuring the charge stability diagram of with a SET and thermal broadening of charge transitions.
-The combination of these effects permits the simulation of charge stability diagrams which are visually similar to those measured experimentally.
+Finally, QArray captures physical effects, such as measuring the charge stability diagram with a SET and thermal broadening of charge transitions.
+The combination of these effects permits the simulation of charge stability diagrams, which are visually similar to those measured experimentally.
-The plots on the right below are measured experimentally, and the plots on the left are simulated using QArray.

 ## Installation

-We have tried to precompile the binaries for as many platforms as possible, if you are running one of those operating systems you can install QArray with just pip:
+We have tried to precompile the binaries for as many platforms as possible if you are running one of those operating systems, you can install QArray with just pip:
 ```bash
 pip install qarray
 ```

-If you slip through the gaps then the pip install will try to compile the binaries for you.
+If you slip through the gaps, then the pip install will try to compile the binaries for you.
 This might require you to install some additional dependencies.
-In particular, might need to have cmake and Rust installed.
+In particular, you might need to have cmake and Rust installed.

 Install rust from:
 [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)

 Install CMake from:
 [https://cmake.org/download/](https://cmake.org/download/).
-However, on macOS and Ubuntu you can install cmake using homebrew and apt respectively.
+However, on macOS and Ubuntu, you can install cmake using homebrew and apt, respectively.

-Also setting up JAX on macOS running on M series chips can be a bit finicky.
-We outline the steps than worked for us in [macOS installation](#macOS-installation).
+Also, setting up JAX on macOS running on M series chips can be a bit finicky.
+We outline the steps that worked for us in the macOS installation section below.
 Alternatively, just spin up a [Github Codespace](https://github.com/codespaces), then ```pip install qarray``` and you are done.